Yolo Vision Shenzhen

 Healthcare and Patient Safety

-In the field of AI in healthcare, action recognition is critical for automated patient monitoring.
-Systems can be trained to detect falls in hospitals or assisted living facilities, triggering immediate alerts to staff.
+In the domain of AI in healthcare, action recognition is critical for automated patient monitoring.
+Systems can be trained to detect falls in hospitals or assisted living facilities, triggering immediate alerts to nursing staff.
 Furthermore, computer vision facilitates remote physical rehabilitation by analyzing a patient's exercise form in real-time, ensuring they perform movements correctly to aid recovery and prevent injury.

 Sports Analytics